patrickjane/libcex/README.md

 Supplying `true` to the last parameter starts the listener/eventloop within the calling thread.
 If `false` is provided, a background thread will be spawned for the listener/eventloop, and the call to `listen` returns immediately.

-**Note**: The background thread only servers for the eventloop.
-The actual request processing might use additional/more threads as given by the `threadCount` config option (default: 4).
+**Note**: The background thread is only used for the eventloop.
+The actual request processing might use additional/more threads as given by the `threadCount` config option (default: 4), independently from the listener thread.

 ## Middlewares
 [cex::Middleware API docs ↗](https://patrickjane.github.io/libcex/classcex_1_1_middleware.html)